 Sue Ricketts also found me to ask how my talk had gone, and was very pleased to hear it had been successful.
 It was certainly humbling and flattering to know that it had gone so well, and I’m very grateful to everyone for their reactions and responses, including a few tweets I’ve seen since.
 It really made it feel worthwhile, I’m really glad I did it.

-So it was great to be able to relax for the afternoon after that, with the session starting at about 2pm.
+It was great to be able to relax for the afternoon, having got my speech out of the way, and the next session started at about 2pm.
 By this point the partitions in the Horton Suite had been removed, so now everyone could be together, sitting around the big round tables facing the stage area, with a big screen and a podium.